League of Assassins: Infinite Crisis

 Although most of its members had died or defected, the League survived the "Infinite Crisis", and was seen to play an important role in the Society's worldwide prison break.
 Throughout the period of aftermath it remained under the control of Nyssa, until she was apparently killed in a car explosion.
 Cassandra Cain has apparently taken over the League as its new leader, although she abandoned the League at some point prior to the Teen Titans storyline Titans East, where it is revealed that she was being drugged by Deathstroke.

 Furthermore, it appears that Cassandra was battling for complete control of the League of Assassins with Ra's al Ghul's youngest daughter Talia, as well as the Sensei.
-Talia, who would naturally assume control of her father's empire by default following Nyssa's death, has recently been seen in the Batman and Son storyline, leading ninja members of the League of Assassins, against Batman.
-At the same time, several members felt neither Talia nor Cassandra were up to the role, and, after failing to recruit Black Canary's adopted daughter Sin, gave the leadership to the Sensei, who recently reappeared in the "Resurrection of Ra's al Ghul" storyline.
+Talia, who would naturally assume control of her father's empire by default following Nyssa's death, was seen in the Batman and Son storyline, leading ninja members of the League of Assassins, against Batman.
+At the same time, several members felt neither Talia nor Cassandra were up to the role, and, after failing to recruit Black Canary's adopted daughter Sin, gave the leadership to the Sensei, who reappeared in the "Resurrection of Ra's al Ghul" storyline.

 "One Year Later", Talia al Ghul forced Kirk Langstrom to give her the Man-Bat formula which she used to turn some of its members into Man-Bats.
 Currently, the League of Assassins and its Man-Bat Commandos are used by Talia as her personal army and bodyguards, carrying her orders and taking retribution over her enemies.

 In the series Green Arrow/Black Canary #11, a metahuman faction of the League of Assassins was introduced.
 They were involved in the abduction of an injured Connor Hawke.
 This group's members included Bear, Tolliver, Ruck, Spike, Mazone, and their leader Targa.
 However, although they thought they were being commanded by Ra's al Ghul, they were apparently duped by an imposter Shado.